 Egress window systems help architects and engineers create value in below grade designs.
 New home builders are always looking for ways to reduce the cost of construction and still offer the square footage needed by families.

 One cost effective way that is becoming more common in the western areas of the United States is designing homes with multiple Egress systems, and using the basement level as the first level of living.
-The open stairwells that move the airflow and ventilation from one floor to another makes for more comfortable living space and more profit for a property owner.
+The open stairwells that move the airflow and ventilation from one floor to another make for more comfortable living space and more profit for a property owner.

 In addition, egress systems are required by NJ law in any property where the basement is used as living space.
 In many homes, the basement leads directly to the kitchen where most home fires originate, and without an effective Egress system, residents can be trapped in the basement with no means of escape and a difficult entry point for first responders.